 There are no underwriters or outside selling agents involved with this offering, and no commissions or underwriting expense will be paid.
-We will receive 100% of the proceeds of the sale of the Notes, out of which we pay all related expenses of the offering, which we estimate will be approximately \$150,000 per year.
+We will receive 100% of the proceeds of the sale of the Notes, out of which we pay all related expenses of the offering, which we estimate will be approximately \$150,000 for the 12 months beginning on the date of this Offering Circular.